ovsky/ReTween/README.md

 ```

 #### Async:
-The Tween is fully asynchronous, so you can use them for yield and as enumerables:
+Tweening fully asynchronous, where you can yield custom async function by them, and use it as enumerables:

 ```csharp
 yield return Tween.Scale(transform, Vector3.zero, 1f, 0f, scaleEase);